 The Latigo Wind Farm towers are on the north edge of Monticello.
 The towers are operated by sPower and feed into a grid that takes some of the power supplied to customers as far away as California.
 The wind farm opened in the Spring of 2016.
 Opening in the summer of 2002, the Hideout Golf Course offers visitors a pleasant 18 hole course with no crowds and perfect summer temperatures in the 80s.

-Pioneer Days is held in July and the County Fair and Rodeo in August.
+Monticello, Utah offers a unique insight into the history of Utah.
+Located near the Abajo Mountains, Monticello brings Utah's rich cultural history into the modern day offering tons of activities, festivals, recreation, and tourism.
+Pioneer Days are held in July and the County Fair and Rodeo in August.
 Tour historic replicas in Pioneer Park and visit the Frontier Museum for a glimpse into western frontier history.
 Monticello is a center for hunting in the fall.

-Popular day tours include Canyonlands National Park, Canyon Rims Recreation Area, Manti-La Sal National Forest, Needles and Anticline Overlooks, Lowry Ruin, the Anasazi Heritage Center, and Mesa Verde National Park.
+Popular day tours include Canyonlands National Park, Canyon Rims Recreation Area, Manti-La Sal National Forest, Needles, Anticline Overlooks, Lowry Ruin, the Anasazi Heritage Center, and Mesa Verde National Park.
 Tours of a local buffalo herd are available.
 Full services.

 Wheat fields spread from Monticello to the north, east, and south.
 Ten miles to the north the desert begins to encroach.
 Designated by the Federal Government as a Superfund Site, a long unused uranium mill has recently been remediated.
 The Monticello Foundation has been established as a non-profit foundation to provide support for the community of Monticello to promote, sponsor, and carry out charitable and related activities within the City of Monticello.